ilaydagundogmus-svg/ai-dpia-generator/README.md

 ---

+## Limitations

+- The rule engine is heuristic and simplified.

+- Legal reasoning is approximated through predefined patterns.

+- The system does not dynamically interpret legislation.

+- Outputs are illustrative and should not be treated as compliance advice.

+---

 ## Disclaimer

-This project is provided as an internal governance reference and workflow support tool.
+This project is a conceptual governance prototype.
+It does not provide legal advice and should not be used as a compliance tool.
 It does not constitute legal advice and does not replace formal legal analysis, DPO review, or engagement with supervisory authorities where required.
-All outputs are intended to support — not substitute — professional judgment.
+All outputs are intended to support - not substitute — professional judgment.

 ---
+## Why This Project Exists

+AI governance discussions are often abstract.
+This prototype explores what it looks like when governance concepts are translated into code and workflow logic.

+It reflects an interest in the intersection of:

+- Public policy

+- Data protection law

+- AI governance

+- Product design

+- System architecture

+---
 ## License

 MIT License

-## Primary UI

-This repository’s **primary user interface** is the Figma-designed React application under `/src`.

-The Streamlit UI is a **legacy prototype** preserved under `/legacy` for reference and should not be treated as the product interface.